The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Introduction

-Let there be given the physical probability space and a financial sub-$\sigma$-field $\B$ of the full model $\sigma$ algebra $\A$.
-A reference risk-neutral measure, equivalent to the restriction to $\B$ of the physical probability measure, is defined on $\B$.
-Our probability measure $\Q$ in the paper is the uniquely defined probability measure on $\A$, provided by \citet*[Proposition 2.1]{ArtznerEiseleSchmidt20}, such that \textit{(i)} $\Q$ coincides with the reference risk-neutral measure on $\B$ and \textit{(ii)} $\Q$ and the physical measure coincide conditionally on $\B$.
+The risk-free asset is chosen as the numéraire.
+We work in a probabilistic setup $(\Omega, \mathcal{A}, \bF , \Q )$, where $\bF = (\bF_t)_{t \in \bT}$ is a continuous-time filtration with $\bT = [0,T]$ or a discrete-time one with $\bT = 0\,..\,T$, for a finite time horizon $T > 0$ (assumed integer in discrete time), interpreted as the final maturity of the portfolio of a bank; the fininsurance probability measure $\Q$ is the hybrid of pricing and physical probability measures defined in \cite[Proposition 4.1]{ArtznerEiseleSchmidt22}, advocated in \citet[Remark 2.3]{CrepeyHoskinsonSaadeddine2019} for XVA computations.
+We assume the bank and its counterparty default-free, referring the reader to \citet*[Section 5]{AlbaneseCrepeyBenezet22} for the addition of unhedgeable counterparty credit risk features to our setup.
+For an integrable semimartingale (in a \cadlag version if in continuous time, implicitly) \(\mathcal{Y} = (\mathcal{Y}_t)_{t \in [0,T]}\) starting at $0$, interpreted as cumulative cash flow process of some financial derivative, we define its fair value process \(Y = va(\mathcal{Y})\), resp.\ its fair callable (at constant recovery $R \in [0,1]$) value process $Z = \widetilde{va}(\cY)$ (for $\mathcal{Y}$ uniformly integrable over $\bT$), by

-We denote by $\Tb$ the final maturity of a claim and its hedge.
-The risk-free asset is chosen as a num\'eraire.
-All {\em processes} are adapted to a filtration $\F=(\F_t ,0\le t\le \Tb)$ on $(\Omega,\cA,\R)$, satisfying the usual conditions.
-All {\em prices} are modeled as semimartingales in a \cadlag version.
-The $(\F_t,\R)$ conditional probability, expectation, value-at-risk (at some given confidence level $\alpha\in(\frac{1}{2},1)$ which is fixed throughout the paper) and expected shortfall (in the tail conditional expectation\footnote{see \citep*[Corollary 5.3]{acerbi2002coherence}.} sense of an expected loss given this loss exceeds its value-at-risk), are respectively denoted by $\R_t$, $\mathbb{E}_t$, $\VaR_t $ and $\mathbb{ES}_t$ (and for $t=0$ we drop the index $t$).
+where \(\mathbb{E}_t\) is the conditional expectation operator with respect to \(\bF_t\) under the measure \(\Q \), $\cT^t$ denotes the set of the $[t,T] \cap \bT$ valued $\bF$ stopping times, and $R$ in $[0,1]$ is a recovery rate upon call (we will quickly reduce our attention to a standard optimal stopping setup where $R=0$).
+In particular, \(Y + \mathcal{Y}\) is a martingale and, assuming \eqref{e:amvalues} well posed (e.g. for $R=0$), $Z+\cY$ is a supermartingale.
+We denote by $\bR_t, \VaR_t$ and $\ES_t$ the $(\bF_t,\Q)$ conditional probability, value-at-risk (at some given confidence level $\alpha \in (\frac12,1)$ which is fixed throughout the paper) and expected shortfall (in the tail conditional expectation sense of an expected loss given this loss exceeds its value at risk).